 What Is the Best Height for Cutting Grass?

 Every variety of grass has an ideal cutting height.
 A common mistake people make with their lawn is thinking they have to mow all the time and stop the grass from getting too tall.
 A cut that is robbing the grass of its food source: grass blades.
 Taller grass also shades the ground, slowing weed growth and water loss from the soil.

-The ideal length of your lawn depends on your climate, but most experts agree you should keep your grass about three inches long, with the last cut of the season taking it down to between 1-1/4 inches to 1-1/2 inches in length.
+The ideal length of your lawn depends on your climate, but most experts agree you should keep your grass between 2 1/2 inches to three inches long, with the last cut of the season remaining the same.

 Does the Type of Grass Impact Cutting Height?

 Most grass cutting heights are between 2-3 inches in length, according to Pennington‘s full list.
 Two exceptions that should be cut at an inch height or less are Bermudagrass and Zoysia, which are both warm-season grass types that thrive at temperatures between 60 and 75 degrees.

 mathieukor / Getty Images